-- 1. elect a person to preside if the Mayor and Deputy Mayor of the Council are not present; - 2. elect the Mayor of the Council; - 3. elect the Deputy Mayor of the Council; - 4. approve the minutes of the last meeting; - 5. receive any announcements from the Mayor; - 6. note the Leader of the Council, the Leader of the Opposition and the Leader of any other group; - 7. appoint the committees the Council considers appropriate to deal with matters which are not reserved to the Council (as set out later in this Constitution); - 8. agree the scheme of delegations or such part of it as the Constitution determines it is for the Council to agree (as set out later in this Constitution); - 9. consider any business set out in the notice convening the meeting.
+- 1.1.1. elect a person to preside if the Mayor and Deputy Mayor of the Council are not present; - 1.1.2. elect the Mayor of the Council; - 1.1.3. appoint the Deputy Mayor of the Council; - 1.1.4. approve the minutes of the last meeting; - 1.1.5. receive any announcements from the Mayor; - 1.1.6. note the Leader of the Council, the Leader of the Opposition and the Leader of any other group; - 1.1.7. appoint the committees the Council considers appropriate to deal with matters which are not reserved to the Council (as set out later in this Constitution); - 1.1.8. agree the scheme of delegations or such part of it as the Constitution determines it is for the Council to agree (as set out later in this Constitution); - 1.1.9. consider any business set out in the notice convening the meeting.

-1.2 Selection of Councillors on Committees and Outside Bodies
+1.2.
+Selection of Councillors on Committees and Outside Bodies